 Some studies suggest that the worst affected areas have a higher risk than smoking a pack of cigarettes each day.

 How Can A Cough Tracker Help?

 Coughing is usually the first bodily response of an irritant in the airways.
-Thus, monitoring your cough using AI technology within a cough tracker, like Hyfe App, means you can take action sooner.
+Thus, monitoring your cough using AI technology within a cough tracker means you can take action sooner.
 Your doctor can use the data to help diagnose the reason for your cough and then treat symptoms.
 For instance, if your cough is related to ambient air pollution, they may suggest ways to limit exposure and improve lung health.